riff4/parisLumiere/README.md

   - **latitude/longitude**

  It is worth noticing that this adress the shot for different types of motion pictures : movie, but also series and TV shows.
  We decided to focus only on movies.
+In terms of figures, our dataset is made of :
+ - 115 movies
+ - 1843 shots

  Unfortunately this first database is not enough for us.
 We wished to be able to analyse information from the movies, for instance its Genre, ratings, popularity and so on.
  To obtain this information, we used the imDB API : [tmDB](https://www.themoviedb.org/documentation/api).